ZhihaoWu99/IMvGCN/README.md

 Saved in ./data/datasets/datasets.7z

-*Note: You can run construct_lp.py to generate laplacian matrices, and data splitting function can be found in utils.py.
-Please feel free to email me for the four large datasets.*
+*Run construct_lp.py to generate laplacian matrices.
+Data splitting function can be found in utils.py.*

+*Please feel free to email me for the four large datasets or any questions.*

 ## Reference